jgjin/not-quite-an-expert/content/posts/za_art.md

 Our artist, anonymous perhaps to avoid the cops, has helpfully drawn a weed leaf.
 You can tell by the excessive enthusiasm that they have probably never actually smoked weed.

-2. “The Daddy Special”
+2. "The Daddy Special"

 Yes, I can tell this refers to some pizza topping combination.
-No, it did not help to exclaim “Daddy’s full”.
+No, it did not help to exclaim "Daddy's full".

 3. Za 피자 (Pizza)

 The artist clarifies "피자 means pizza.
-It’s Korean."
+It's Korean."
 Hmph, very redundant.
 Almost like a young child with English as a second language.
 Almost.

 4. Maggie 4th grade